 If you’re not going to be using your van for a few weeks, we highly recommend shutting it down safely to avoid burst pipework or damage.
 Read our step by step guide to winter shutdown here.

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.

 Motorhome & Campervan skiing- essential tips

 As discussed in the video above, here are some tips to prepare your motorhome or camper for winter spent in the mountains.
-Some of them really are life-saving- getting caught in temperatures and conditions like these without being prepared is no joke.
+Some of them genuinely are life-saving; getting caught in temperatures and conditions like these without being prepared is no joke.

 Winterise & Prepare your vehicle

-It is highly likely that your vehicle in its current state will not be sufficient (unless you bought one specifically for winter use!)
+It is highly likely that your motorhome or campervan will not be sufficient in its current state (unless you bought one specifically for winter use!)